Building a Multi-Step Quote Form in Laravel with Livewire: Structuring Step 5 for Specialized Services

 Why Step 5 Needed Its Own World

-We’re rebuilding AustinsElite — a full-service event catering platform — and one of our core challenges is the quote wizard.
+I’m rebuilding AustinsElite — a full-service event catering platform — and one of my core challenges is the quote wizard.
 It’s not just a contact form; it’s how clients define complex service bundles, from basic drop-off to full staffing with specialty offerings like sushi catering.

-Early in the rebuild, we tried cramming all service options into a single step.
+Early in the rebuild, I tried cramming all service options into a single step.
 Big mistake.
 The UI got noisy, validation was a mess, and users felt overwhelmed.
-So we made a call: niche services needed their own dedicated step — Step 5.
+So I made a call: niche services needed their own dedicated step — Step 5.

 This wasn’t just about UX.
 It was about separation of concerns.
 Sushi catering has unique requirements: raw fish handling, chef certifications, plating preferences, dietary restrictions, and prep time.
 These fields don’t belong next to a checkbox for ‘chafing dishes.’